BPCE Group

 BPCE (for Banque Populaire Caisse d'Epargne) is a major French banking group formed by the 2009 merger of two major retail banking groups, Groupe Caisse d'Épargne and Groupe Banque Populaire.
-As of 2025, it was France's third-largest bank, the sixth largest in Europe, and the twenty-first in the world by total assets.
+As of 2025, it was France's third-largest bank, and the twenty-first in the world by total assets.
 It has more than 8,200 branches nationwide under their respective brand names serving nearly 150 million customers.
 Its wholesale banking subsidiary Natixis, previously a separately listed company, was delisted and came under full ownership of Groupe BPCE in 2021.

+According to S&P Global's April 2026 report, BPCE is Europe's sixth largest bank by assets, with $1.986 trillion in assets.

 BPCE has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.
 It is also designated as a global systemically important bank (G-SIB) by the Financial Stability Board.

 History

 François Pérol was the architect of the creation of Groupe BPCE, which he subsequently led for nearly a decade.

 Before moving to the Tours Duo in 2022, Groupe BPCE and Natixis were headquartered respectively on 50 and 30, Avenue Pierre-Mendès-France in Paris, flanked on both ends by office buildings of the Caisse des dépôts et consignations.

-In 2008 and early 2009, the French state provided 5 billion euros (3 billion euros in the form of preferred shares and 2 billion in deeply subordinated notes) of financial support to the group formed by Caisse d'Épargne, Banque Populaire and their joint venture Natixis.
-François Pérol, a senior aide to President Nicolas Sarkozy, led the decision-making on the group's restructuring.
-The entity resulting from the merger of CNCE and BFBP, named BPCE, was formed on 31 July 2009.
-That same day, Pérol became its CEO while Philippe Dupont (banker)|Philippe Dupont, previously the chairman of Groupe Banque Populaire, became non-executive chairman of BPCE.
+In 2008 and early 2009, the French state provided €5 billion in financial support to the group formed by Caisse d'Épargne, Banque Populaire and their joint venture Natixis.
+The package consisted of €3 billion in preferred shares and €2 billion in deeply subordinated notes.
+François Pérol, then a senior aide to President Nicolas Sarkozy, was closely involved in the decisions that led to the restructuring of the group.
+The new entity, created from the merger of CNCE and BFBP under the name BPCE, was formed on 31 July 2009.
+On the same day, Pérol became its chief executive officer, while Philippe Dupont (banker)|Philippe Dupont, previously chairman of Groupe Banque Populaire, became non-executive chairman of BPCE.

-In 2014, BPCE had Coface listed through an initial public offering, and subsequently reduced its equity stake.
-As of March 2021, BPCE retained residual ownership of 12.7 percent of Coface's capital.
+In 2014, BPCE listed Coface through an initial public offering and later reduced its stake in the company.
+As of March 2021, BPCE retained a residual holding of 12.7 percent of Coface's capital.

-In July 2016, BPCE announced the purchase of Fidor Bank, a Fintech challenger bank, operating in the UK and Germany, but in November 2018 considered selling it again.
+In July 2016, BPCE announced the acquisition of Fidor Bank, a fintech challenger bank operating in the United Kingdom and Germany.
+By November 2018, however, the group was reported to be considering a sale of the bank.

-In 2018, BPCE sold its African operations to Morocco's BCP Group.
-These included stakes of 68 percent in Banque Internationale du Cameroun pour l'Epargne et le Crédit (BICEC); 71 percent in Banque Malgache de l'Océan Indien (BMOI); 100 percent in the Brazzaville-based Banque Commerciale Internationale (BCI); and 60 percent of Banque Tuniso-Koweitienne.
+In 2018, BPCE sold its African banking operations to Morocco's BCP Group.
+The assets included a 68 percent stake in Banque Internationale du Cameroun pour l'Epargne et le Crédit (BICEC), a 71 percent stake in Banque Malgache de l'Océan Indien (BMOI), full ownership of the Brazzaville-based Banque Commerciale Internationale (BCI), and 60 percent of Banque Tuniso-Koweitienne.